raccoon-path/texture-packer/README.md

 Texture channel packer tool for automate creating material maps for game engines

 ## Problem
-If in Substance designer/painter you might customize channel layout and format for every output texture, then images, downloaded from Textures.com, TextureHaven and other services has various naming, channel layout (orm textures, separate ao, roughness, metallic, height (8 or 16-bits) textures, height in the alpha channel of albedo or in normal texture, DX normals, GL normals ... hundreds of variants).
+In Substance designer/painter you might customize channel layout and format for every output texture, but images, downloaded from Textures.com, TextureHaven and other services has various naming, channel layout (orm textures, separate ao, roughness, metallic, height (8 or 16-bits) textures, height in the alpha channel of albedo or in normal texture, DX normals, GL normals ... tens of variants).
 It takes a lot of time to manually create the necessary (for specified game engine) texture maps from all of this.

 ### Situation:
 <table>